 Image: Opanuku Reserve, Henderson Park and Corban Estate Arts Centre

+We invited feedback from the public on this proposal from 23 April to 10 June 2018.
 We talked and listened to local community groups, resident and business associations, and local schools on the future of Henderson.

 - What do you like about the Henderson town centre?